-Meanwhile Ronnie Ronconi, eldest of the large, café-owning family, has two simple beliefs: his sisters must marry good Italian Catholics, and determination and hard work will get him everything he wants.
+Ronnie Ronconi, the eldest of the large, café-owning family, has two simple beliefs: his sisters must marry good Italian Catholics, and determination and hard work will get him everything he wants.
 But reality bites when he is forced to face that for the first time in his life, he wants the impossible.
 He wants Welsh, chapel-going, consumptive Maud.

 A Silver Lining – Book Three in the Hearts of Gold series click on book jacket for Amazon page #ad

 In strictly chapel Pontypridd in 1938, tongues wag when Alma Moore, abandoned by her lover, is rushed to hospital with stomach pains.
-The doctor may call it appendicitis, but the scandal-mongers know better.
+The doctor may call it appendicitis, but scandal-mongers know better.
 And then Bethan John, who’s too good for the rest of them since she married a doctor, returns from London to her miner father’s house with her new baby – but without her husband, or a word of explanation.

 Ostracised by most – even their own mothers – Alma and Bethan face a hard lonely struggles to survive.
 Then taciturn Russian Charlie, an outsider haunted by his own past, reaches out the hand of friendship to them both, and in so doing begins to thaw his own heart…